nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### Design Consideration

-##### Aspect: Whether the FindAll feature should be implemented as a separate command from the Find feature.
+##### Aspect: Whether the FindAll feature should be implemented as a separate command from the Find feature
 * **Alternative 1 (current choice):** Implement the FindAll feature as a separate command.
     * Pro: Easier to implement, and more user-friendly as less syntax is required.
     * Con: User has to utilise 2 different commands despite them both performing a similar search function.